gaphor/gaphas/README.md

 Constraints that apply to one item are pretty straight forward, as all variables live in the same coordinate system of the item.
 The variables, like the Handle's x and y coordinate can simply be put in a constraint.

 When two items are connected to each other and constraints are created, a problem shows up: variables live in separate coordinate systems.
-In order to overcome this problem, a Projection (from solver.py) has been defined.
+In order to overcome this problem, a MatrixProjection (from position.py) has been defined.
 With a
-Projection instance, a variable can be "projected" on another coordinate system.
+MatrixProjection instance, a variable can be "projected" on another coordinate system.
 In this case, the Canvas' coordinate system is used when two items are connected to each other.

 ### Drawing